 An active member of CT Quest, Carl Bailey has raised hundreds of thousands of dollars to fund a variety of projects in Nicaragua.
-One of these projects includes funding medical expeditions to perform cleft palate surgeries on young children.
-Carl personally has organized a team of doctors and nurses from Columbia Presbyterian, Emory and Tufts Universities to journey to Nicaragua to perform these surgeries and has gotten the commitment to continue these missions over the next few years.
-To date they have operated on more than 500+ children with a high success rate.
-Their lives have been changed forever, thanks to Carl and the tremendous generosity of the participating physicians, nurses and other support staff.
+One of these projects includes funding medical mission trips to perform cleft palate surgeries on young children.
+Carl personally has organized a team of doctors and nurses from Columbia, Emory, and Tufts Universities to journey to Nicaragua and Bolivia to perform these surgeries.
+To date they have operated on more than 800 children, many with complicated procedures that in-country surgeons were unable to perform.
+Their lives have been changed forever, thanks to Carl and the tremendous generosity of the participating physicians, nurses, and other support staff.

 Cleft palate is a serious birth deformity that prevents many children from eating and speaking properly, along with the shame and isolation they may experience because of their appearance.
 Unfortunately many children in third world countries cannot afford to repair their cleft palates and many doctors in developing countries do not know how to perform this type of surgery.
 CT Quest works with local health clinics to identify children who need the surgery the most, and through generous donations we are able to make these children smile.

 To make a donation today to help fund cleft palate surgeries.

 You can make it available to poor families who need it most

 She’s expecting—but not expecting prenatal care.

 She is young, poor and pregnant.
 Whether she lives in Nicaragua’s countryside or a crowded Managuan barrio, she’s equally removed from decent prenatal care.